-At Paige Prather Smiles, we go above and beyond to incorporate the latest dental techniques and technologies into our practice in order to ensure every patient receives the highest quality dental care.
+At Paige Prather Smiles, we go above and beyond to incorporate the latest dental techniques and technologies into our dental office in order to ensure every patient receives the highest quality dental care.
 While lasers may sound like something out of science fiction, that word is actually just an acronym that stands for Light Amplification by Stimulated Emission of Radiation, and they’ve been used in the dental and medical field for several decades.
 Lasers use light energy to precisely remove damaged or unwanted soft tissue.
-One of Dr. Paige Prather’s areas of specialization is the treatment of infants and children who suffer from lip and tongue tie.
+One of Dr. Paige Prather’s areas of specialization is the treatment of infants and children who suffer from lip and tongue tie, using laser dentistry in her Franklin, TN dental office.
 This is one of the most common uses for our high tech dental lasers.
-Our Franklin, TN dental office uses three high tech lasers:
+We use three high tech lasers:

 Another use for our state-of-the-art soft tissue laser is gum recontouring.
 Lasers give us the ability to safely and comfortably reshape the gum line making smiles look even and teeth appear a more uniform size and shape.
 If you think your smile looks “gummy” or teeth look “stubby” this may be due to gum tissue that extends too far onto the front facing surfaces of teeth.
 In addition to a less than ideal appearance, gummy smiles may also be more difficult to clean and more prone to gum disease.